This module will provide concepts and tools to enable users to:

 - Restore hope, trust, and a sense of belonging

-Those working in social and political organizations are often familiar with trauma and may have experienced it directly.
+Those working in communities, social movements and political organizations are often familiar with trauma and may have experienced it directly.
 It is important for those working in communities, leading social movements, or working as organizers or volunteers to build their trauma literacy.
 They must both understand trauma intellectually and develop a sense of how to work with people who have experienced trauma, whether directly or vicariously as co-workers, volunteers, or in communities.
 The collective trauma of a nation, a community, a family, a child, or a devastating environmental disaster asks us to show up in the best way we can, in a way that promotes peace and reconciliation, healing, and transformation, and, most importantly, does no additional harm.

 Suggestions for those working for social change